pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * In which areas are you dependent on others?
 * Do you enjoy debating others?
 * In what ways do you feel real y blessed?
 * What things tend to make you angry?
-How do you usual y react when you are angry?
+How do you usually react when you are angry?
 * On which topics do you feel qualified at giving advice?
 * Would you make a serious attempt to lose weight if your partner asked you to?
 * How do you think I could enjoy life more?
 * What is a talent that you wish you possessed?
 * Do you write important dates such as birthdays and anniversaries in your calendar?
 Do you use a calendar?
-Do you usual y remember those dates?
+Do you usually remember those dates?